cs432-websci-fall20/hw6-disinfo-DesmondChambers/report.md

 * How many accounts were posting links for each domain?
   * To answer this question, create a bar chart showing the number of accounts for each domain.

+I am having issues with my labtop namely vscode and jupyter notebook.
+When I run the twitter api code which I have run many times before I received an error.
+"AttributeError: module 'tweepy' has no attribute 'OAuthHandler'".
+After doing some research I tried import the OAuthHandler directly from tweepy but this still didnt work.
+Before I start having these issues I got some tweets but didnt save them as I were only testing.

 ### Q4
 *(2 points)*